Fuel the fight to defend women's, abortion, & LGBTQ+ rights. Donate today.

 #ERANow

 Our movement first came together to launch the #ERANow campaign to bring the Equal Rights Amendment to the national spotlight.
-We know the ERA protects our communities from attacks on their rights, lives and bodies by politicians.
+We know the ERA protects our communities from attacks on their rights, lives, and bodies by politicians.
 But a constitutional amendment protects our rights, no matter who is in charge.#ERANow calls on the U.S. government to put the Equal Rights Amendment in the United States Constitution.
 Publication of the ERA would enshrine the following 24 words in the U.S. Constitution: “Equality of rights under the law shall not be denied or abridged by the United States or by any State on account of sex.”
 Once published, the U.S. Constitution will explicitly prohibit sex discrimination, which includes discrimination based on sexuality and gender identity.
 This would finally put women and queer people in the Constitution, and protect abortion, gender-affirming care, and more.
-A constitutional amendment is something now President can overturn.An amendment to the Constitution needs passage by 2/3rds of Congress and ratification from 38 states.
+A constitutional amendment is something no President can overturn.An amendment to the Constitution needs passage by 2/3rds of Congress and ratification from 38 states.
 The ERA has met those requirements.

 THE EQUAL RIGHTS AMENDMENT